-- · CSA Canadian Standards Association - ANSI American National Standards Institute - NFPA National Fire Protection Association - ASME American Society of Mechanical Engineers - · GAMA Gas Appliance Manufacturers Association - This gas-fired water heater is design certified by CSA INTERNATIONAL under American National Standard/CSA Standard for Gas Water Heaters ANSI Z21.10.1 • CSA 4.1 (current edition). - Read the "Safety Precautions" section, page 3 of this manual first and then the entire manual carefully.
+Read the "General Safety" section, page 3 of this manual first and then the entire manual carefully.
 If you don't follow the safety rules, the water heater will not operate properly.
 It could cause DEATH, SERIOUS BODILY INJURY AND/OR PROPERTY DAMAGE.

 This manual contains instructions for the installation, operation, and maintenance of the gas-fired water heater.
-It also contains warnings through out the manual that you must read and be aware of.
+It also contains warnings throughout the manual that you must read and be aware of.
 All warnings and all instructions are essential to the proper operation of the water heater and your safety.
 Since we cannot put everything on the first few pages, READ THE ENTIRE MANUAL BEFORE ATTEMPTING TO INSTALL OR OPERATE THE WATER HEATER.

-The installation must conform with these instructions and the local code authority having jurisdiction.
-In the absence of local codes, installations shall comply with the following:

-In the United States: The National Fuel Gas Code ANSI Z223.1/NFPA 54.
-This publication is available from the Canadian Standards Association, 8501 East Pleasant Valley Rd, Cleveland Ohio 44131, or The National Fire Protection Association, 1 Batterymarch Park, Quincy, MA 02269.

-- If after reading this manual you have any questions or do not understand any portion of the instructions, call the Sears Service Center. - Carefully plan the place where you are going to put the water heater.
-Correct combustion, vent action, and vent pipe installation are very important in preventing death from possible carbon monoxide poisoning and fires.
-See Figure 1.
+- The installation must conform with these instructions and the local code authority having jurisdiction.
+In the absence of local codes, installations shall comply with the National Fuel Gas Code ANSI Z223.1/NFPA 54.
+This publication is available from the Canadian Standards Association, 8501 East Pleasant Valley Rd., Cleveland Ohio 44131, or The National Fire Protection Association, 1 Batterymarch Park, Quincy, MA 02269. - 3.
+If after reading this manual you have any questions or do not understand any portion of the instructions, call the local gas utility or the manufacturer whose name appears on the rating plate. - 4.
+Carefully plan the place where you are going to put the water heater.
+Correct combustion, vent action, and vent pipe installation are very important in preventing death from possible carbon monoxide poisoning and fires, see Figures 1 and 2.

-Examine the location to ensure the water heater complies with the Facts to Consider About the Location section in this manual.
+Examine the location to ensure the water heater complies with the "Locating the New Water Heater" section in this manual.

 - For California installation this water heater must be braced, anchored, or strapped to avoid falling or moving during an earthquake.
 See instructions for correct installation procedures.
-Instructions may be obtained from your local dealer, wholesaler, public utilities or California Office of the State Architect, 400 P Street, Sacramento, CA 95814. - Massachusetts Code requires this water heater to be installed in accordance with Massachusetts 248-CMR 2.00: State Plumbing Code and 248-CMR 5.00. - Complies with SCAQMD rule #1121 and districts having equivalent NOx requirements.
+Instructions may be obtained from California Office of the State Architect, 400 P Street, Sacramento, CA 95814. - Massachusetts Code requires this water heater to be installed in accordance with Massachusetts 248-CMR 2.00: State Plumbing Code and 248-CMR 5.00. - 7.
+Complies with SCAQMD rule #1121 and districts having equivalent NOx requirements.